webmuds/guide/docs/attributes.md

 ### `ResPct` (Resistance Percentage)

 Reduces incoming damage by a percentage.
-This attribute has no diminishing returns, so having `DmgResPct = 100` means total invinciblity, so use with caution.
+This attribute has no diminishing returns, so having `ResPct = 100` means total invinciblity, so use with caution.

 While calculating damage resistance, this attribute is calculated first, then whatever damage is left is then subjected to reduction from the `Res` attribute.

-### `ResDR` (Resistance Debuff-Resistance Points)
+### `ResDR` and `ResDRPct` (Resistance Debuff-Resistance Points)

 Reduces the magnitude of incoming resistance debuffs.
 This attribute has diminishing returns, so `ResDR = 100` will reduce the magnitude of resistance debuffs by 50%.

+Use `ResDRPct` to apply a percentage directly.
+Having `ResDRPct = 100` means the user will be immune to resistance debuffs.

 ### `ResDC` (Resistance Debuff Cleanse Points)